phpway/OneAuth-Server/README.md

 ## Features

-At the moment, OneAuth server provides 2 controllers:
+At the moment, OneAuth server provides 3 controllers:
  - **`AuthorizeController`** - handle requests for obtaining the `Authorization Code` which is one-time use, short-lived random code to be used by SPA for obtaining the `Access Token`.
  - **`TokenController`** - handle requests for obtaining the `Access Token`.
+ - **`ResourceController`** - to verify API requests.

 Request data required for each controller together with response details are described in the workflow below.